 During the Germanic Iron Age findings of Roman coins become ever more rare, most likely because the Western Roman Empire no longer existed and contacts to Constantinople became sporadic.

 Roman gold medallion with Emperor Valentinian I's portrait from the Vindelev treasure.
-In 2021, detector operator Ole Ginnerup Schytz from Vindelev near Vejle had just acquired his metal detector, and was allowed to search in the field with his old classmate.
-After a few hours, he found one of the largest gold treasures in Danish history.
+In 2021, detector operators Ole Ginnerup Schytz from Vejle and Jørgen Hauge Antonsen from Vindelev near Vejle had been allowed to search a field near Vindelev.
+After a few hours, they found one of the largest gold treasures in Danish history.
 It dates from the beginning of the 5th century and consisted of 23 parts, including 4 Roman medallions and 13 bracteates, which together weighed around one kilo.
-Photo Vejlemuseerne.
+Photo The Vejlemuseums.

 The historian Lotte Hedeager writes about the occurrence of Roman coins in Denmark and the Baltic region: "It was not all Roman solidi that were melted down, especially on the island of Bornholm gold remained more often in coin form, just as on the other two large Baltic Sea islands öland and Gotland.
 We can see that the coin flow to there started around 454 AD. that was precisely at the time, when the Ostrogoths had replaced the Huns in Pannonia (Hungary) and as allies of the Byzantine emperor received large payouts.
 After a revolt in 461 AD the Emperor raised the remuneration considerably, and precisely at this point the flow of solidi to Scandinavia culminates."